Hearthstone Castle: Significance

-Hearthstone Castle is significant not only for its design, which anticipates the better-known castle built in Hadlyme by William Gillette by almost two decades, but for its fine construction and its exceptional preservation as an estate, with all of its major outbuildings intact.
+Hearthstone Castle is significant not only for its design, which anticipates the Gillette Castle built in Hadlyme by William Gillette by almost two decades, but for its fine construction and its exceptional preservation as an estate, with all of its major outbuildings intact.
 It reflects a nineteenth-century taste among newly rich Americans for palatial country residences, as well, as a late Romantic taste for rusticity and exoticism.
 The estate's grounds were left largely in their natural state, and the castle it-self is referred to in the deed from the Sanfords to the Bucks as "the Lodge."
 The rough quality of the castle's fieldstone exterior and the wood-shingled walls of the outbuildings reinforce this emphasis on natural textures and on a harmonious relationship with the wooded, mountaintop site.
 The spacious, open veranda, from which towns far -to the north could be sighted, provided a setting as well for summer parties.

 The castle incorporates elements from diverse periods in castle architecture.
 Its rectangular shape and D-ended towers strongly resemble the early Norman "great tower" castles of Chepstow and Colchester, both of which date from the late eleventh century.
 The use of corbelled bartizans was common to Scottish castles of the twelfth century.
 The arched openings of the porte-cochere and the windows appear primitive in part because of their construction, but they also vary in shape from distinctly pointed to distinctly round.
 The fenestration as a whole represents a compromise between authenticity and modernity.
 A few narrow medieval-style window slits are irregularly placed diagonally across the west elevation, but large Chicago-style triple windows prevail, and a bull's eye art glass window is even featured in one of the slits.

 The interior also represents a compromise between the medieval theme and the nineteenth century.
 A medieval feeling is carried out fully in the entry hall and grand staircase, but the fireplace and paneled wall treatment are essentially Elizabethan.
 The rooms receive individual treatments which reach to a Georgian feeling in the dining room, and a restrained Classicism in the music room.